 "Huh…do you go the Happy Tree High School?"
 Fay added a little less anxious now.

 "Yes!
-Of course, since it's the only high school around here, you're going there too, right?
+Of course, you're going there too, right?
 This is great!
 I have a new friend to show off."
-The girl said laughing as Fay nodded surprised.
+The girl added laughing as Fay nodded a bit taken aback.

-Gili looked so pretty, like a little and innocent kid in a candy store with her green eyes shining in emotion, Fay couldn't believe she was so happy over her being the new girl in town.
+Gili looked so pretty, like a little and innocent kid in a candy store with her green eyes shining in emotion, Fay couldn't believe she was so happy over meeting her.
 She assumed nothing very exciting happened around there, ever.

 "And where are you living Fay?"
 Gili said as she played with one strand of her hair.